Guinea-Bissau: 17th–18th centuries

+The Portuguese were never able to maintain the monopoly they wanted; the economic interests of the native leaders and Afro-European traders and merchants never aligned with theirs.
+During this period the power of the Mali Empire in the region was dissipating.
+The farim of Kaabu, the king of Kassa, and other local rulers began to assert their independence.
 In the early 1700s the Portuguese abandoned Bissau and retreated to Cacheu after the captain-major was captured and killed by the local king.
 They did not return until the 1750s.
 Meanwhile, the Cacheu and Cape Verde Company shut down in 1706.
 For a brief period in the 1790s, the British tried to establish a foothold on Bolama Island.